maverstr/FabAcademy2021-Maxime_Verstraeten/docs/project/electronics.md

 ## Strain gauge acquisition chain

-To measure the strain gauge deformation, I use a wheatstone bridge made of 4 resistors an, potentiometer for bridge balancing, and an instrumenation amplifier (AD620).
+To measure the strain gauge deformation, I use a Wheatstone bridge made of 4 resistors, a potentiometer for bridge balancing, and an instrumentation amplifier (AD620).
 I supply my bridge with +2.5V and -2.5V coming from an initial 12V -> +-5V (IZ1205S) and then two LDOs (TPS72325 and AP7331-25).
 The reference of the amplifier comes from a potentiometer going through an op-amp buffer.
 The gain of the amplifier is set with a resistor and an additional potentiometer.
-Finally, I use a Sallen-key low-passs filter of order 2 to remove most of the signal noise.
+Finally, I use a Sallen-key low-pass filter of order 2 to remove most of the signal noise.

-I initially thought about using digital potentiometer but the main issue with these is the non-zero wiper resistance and the limitation to being stuck between GND to VDD, which does not allow me a symmetrical choise of voltage like I did for the reference (-2.5V->+2.5V).
+I initially thought about using a digital potentiometer but the main issue with these is the non-zero wiper resistance and the limitation to being stuck between GND to VDD, which does not allow me a symmetrical choice of voltage as I did for the reference (-2.5V->+2.5V).

 <figure> <center>
   <img src="./../../img/finalProject/strainSchematic.jpg" alt="phantomDrawing" width="80%" />